hokaccha/alfred-workflow-repo-action/README.md

 # alfred-workflow-repo-action

-This alfred-workflow allows you to select a repository directory and set actions for directory configurations such as `$basedir/$host/$owner/$repo`.
+This alfred-workflow allows you to select a repository directory and set an action for the `$basedir/$host/$owner/$repo` directory structure.
+Such as `~/repos/github.com/org/repo/`.

 ## Example: Open with VSCode